tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

 ## Overview

-When you run Stata within an automated research pipeline (e.g., using a `makefile`), Stata does *not stop the progression* of the Makefile, even if there is an error in your cod!
-Thus, you have no idea whether Stata code was executed without any errors until the end without checking the Stata log files.
+When you run Stata within an automated research pipeline (e.g., using a `makefile`), Stata does not stop the progression of the `makefile`, even if there is an error in your code!.
+As a result, you won't know if the Stata code executed without errors unless you check the Stata log files.

 To remedy this issue, you can use R to check for any error that may have occurred in the log file.
 If there was an error, we can make the workflow to interrupt.

 ## Code

-We show you how to very simply check the Stata log files for errors and stop the Makefile if there are any errors.
+We will show you how to simply check the Stata log files for errors and stop the `makefile` if there are any errors.

+- **Pre-requisites**:

-- First off, make sure you have [Make set up](/get/make), [Stata](/get/stata) and [R](/get/r/) executables are added to your environment variable called "PATH".
+	- Ensure you have installed [Make](/get/make), [Stata](/get/stata) and [R](/get/r/).
-- Also make sure that your Stata do-file produces a log file.
+	- Confirm that your Stata do-file is set up to generate a log file.
+This log file will be the primary source for error detection.

-Next, we create an R script called `logcheck.R` that checks for errors and the completion of the do-file from the log file.
+	- Create an R script called `logcheck.R` that checks for errors and the completion of the do-file from the log file.

+{{% warning %}}
+It's crucial to add these software installations to your environment variable named "PATH" to ensure seamless integration.
+If you're unfamiliar with adding tools to the PATH, here's a [helpful resource](https://github.com/alexal1/Insomniac/wiki/Adding-platform-tools-to-the-PATH-environment-variable).
+{{% /warning %}}

 ### Create an R script that checks for errors and completion of the do-file